Exploring Critical Collapse in the Semilinear Wave Equation using Space-Time Finite Elements: Numerical Results

 Self-similar solutions are often found at the threshold of critical behavior.
 We consider Eqn.~\ref{eqn:shoot} inside the critical behvior region $(t=T, r=0)$, that is in the interval $0 \leq \rho \leq 1$.
 The test problem is the $p=7$ case, and paper~\cite{BizonNL2004} shows solutions of the ODE by the shooting technique.
 Applying this technique, Biz\'{o}n and Maison proved the existence for a countable set of parameters $b_n (n = 0,1,...)$ which determine explicit self-similar solution $U_n(\rho)$ for $p=3$ and all odd $p \geq 7$.
 Therefore, our numerical results can be compared with ODE solutions $U_1(\rho)$ from the previous study~\cite{BizonNL2004} for the $p=7$ case within the same time scale transformations in Figure~\ref{fig:ssode}.

 Figure~\ref{fig:ssode} shows the compared results with a solution of the ODE.
 Four different solutions transformed using Eqn.~\ref{eqn:scalet} are shown.
-The different time scaled transformation solutions coincide showing self-similarity.
+The different time scaled transformation solutions coincide showing self-similarity for both $1+1$ and $2+1$ cases.
 The time scale transformed solutions coincide with the $-U_1(\ln \rho)$, and this indicates that the solutions present self-similarity.